Saghen/blink.cmp/doc/configuration/sources.md

 ## Terminal and Cmdline Sources

 ::: info
-Terminal completions are nightly only!
+Terminal completions are 0.11+ only!
 Known bugs in v0.10.
 Cmdline completions are supported on all versions
 :::

 You may use `cmdline` and `term` sources via the `cmdline.sources` and `term.sources` tables.
 You may see the defaults in the [reference](./reference.md#mode-specific).
 There's no source for shell completions at the moment, [contributions welcome](https://github.com/Saghen/blink.cmp/issues/1149)!